peterhinch/micropython-samples/README.md

 Its advantage over running `upip.py` on a PC is that it avoids the need for a Linux installation and having to compile the Unix build of MicroPython.

+# Measurement of relative timing and phase of fast analog signals

+This describes ways of using the Pyboard to perform precision measurements of analog signals of up to around 36KHz.

 # A design for a hardware power meter